Skip to main content

 About

-Keuss is an attempt or experiment to provide a serverless, persistent and high-available queue middleware supporting delays/schedule, using mongodb and redis to provide most of the backend needs.
+Keuss is an attempt or experiment to provide a serverless, persistent and high-available queue middleware supporting delays/schedule, using a preexisting database to provide most of the backend functionality; we currently support mongodb, redis and postgresql.
 As of now, it has evolved into a rather capable and complete queue middleware.

 The underlying idea is that the key to provide persistency, HA and load balance is to rely on a storage subsystem that provides that, and build the rest on top.
 Instead of reinventing the wheel by building such as storage I simply tried to adapt what's already out there.